open/close all folders

 - Tarot Motifs: "The Fool", as she is always the one who haphazardly instigates interest in a case or mystery.

 - What Beautiful Eyes!: Her eyes light up when her curiosity has peeked.
 Oreki can't help but be drawn to her gaze.
+In the light novels, he states that he blames her big eyes as the reason his energy-saving lifestyle is being currently foiled.

 - Wide-Eyed Idealist: Due to her sheltered upbringing, she can be rather naive about certain things, such as when she was shocked to learn that Mayaka's younger cousins sometimes do not get along despite being siblings.